nasa/ziggy/doc/user-manual/building-pipeline.md

 In this article, we review the "build system" for the sample pipeline, and in the process offer arguments why some kind of build system is a good idea in general.

-Before we move on, you should make sure that your environment variables `PIPELINE_CONFIG_PATH` and `ZIGGY_ROOT` are set correctly (as a reminder of what that means, take a look at the "Set up the Environment Variables" section of [the article on configuring a pipeline](configuring-pipeline.md)).
+Before we move on, you should make sure that your environment variables `ZIGGY_ROOT`, `ZIGGY_HOME`, and `ZIGGY_CONFIG_FILE`, are set correctly (as a reminder of what that means, take a look at the "Set up the Environment Variables" section of [the article on configuring a pipeline](configuring-pipeline.md)).

 ### The Sample Pipeline Directory